System addons overview

 Choose the addon family you need

 The current addon registry groups visible addon types into five functional categories.
 Choose the family by the operation you need to run, then open the specific addon guide or workspace for the implementation details.
-Vault is intentionally hidden from System updates and remains a contract-level treasury capability that syncs silently.
+The platform hides Vault from System updates.
+It remains a contract-level treasury capability that syncs silently.

 | Family | Visible addon types | Purpose |